 In this study, God’s Holy Word speaks to each of us about the importance of establishing and keeping the right priorities when it comes to living the life that Christ wants us to live.
 If we are living in God’s will, Christ tells us that our first priority is to seek first the Kingdom of God.
 Are we doing that today?
 Or, have we allowed the building and improvement of our homes, family activities, jobs, careers and other seemingly important things to push God aside or somewhat removed from the top of our list of priorities?
 The fact is that we cannot succeed at any of those other things, including raising our family, having a successful career, or planning for the future without God being preeminent.

-Let’s pray this week that God will open our eyes to the right priorities and guide us in reestablishing a right relationship with Him.
+Let’s pray that God will open our eyes to the right priorities and guide us in reestablishing a right relationship with Him.

 Have a great week everyone, and thanks for studying with us.